Cyrilsos/Todoo-Redon/README.md

-If you are contributing to the project, please Add to the Sub-1 brang
+If you are contributing to the project, please Add to the Sub-1 branch